dotnet/runtime/Documentation/project-docs/clr-configuration-knobs.md

 #CLR Configuration Knobs

-This Document is machine-generated from commit e320fc3 on 05/06/15.
+This Document is machine-generated from commit 65f7881 on 08/15/15.
 It might be out of date.

 When using these configurations from environment variables, the variable need to have `ComPlus_` prefix in its name. e.g. To set DumpJittedMethods to 1, add `ComPlus_DumpJittedMethods=1` to envvars.

-See also [CLR Configurations](clr-configurations.md) for instructions.
+See also [Dumps and Other Tools](../botr/ryujit-overview.md#dumps-and-other-tools) for more information.

 Name | Description | Type | Class | Default Value | Flags
 -----|-------------|------|-------|---------------|-------